 Are there ATM’s on Mafia Island and what currency should I bring?

 Most places will accept US Dollars (for tours, food, drinks and taxis).
 You might pay slightly more for paying in USD but it isn’t a huge difference.
 The only place you will need Tanzanian shilling is if you are in the market eating a local meal or buying some fruit….there are no crafts or souvenirs to buy.
 There is an ATM on the island for taking out cash.
 There is also an ATM and exchange booth at the international airport.
 To work out how much to bring check out my budget breakdown: how much does Mafia Island cost.

-The best accommodation on Tanzania Mafia Island
+What’s the best accommodation on Tanzania Mafia Island?

 There are 2 areas to stay on Mafia Island: Killindoni or Utende.
 Killindoni is the capital of the Island and Utende is in the Marine Park.
 If you visit (or stay) in Mafia Island Marine Park you need to pay a fee of $23.5 per person per day.
 This is paid as you enter the Marine Park.
 They don’t take cash so you need to pay this using card.

 If you want to avoid paying the daily fees you will need to stay in Kilindoni.
 Note that everything in Kilindoni is very ‘local’ and there are barely any western food options or hotel bar/restaurants.
 Staying here will allow you to experience the real side of Tanzania Mafia Island.
-I especially enjoyed going for walks along the beaches (a lot of them are mangrove) or wandering through the towns.
+I especially enjoyed going for walks along the beaches (a lot of them are mangroves) or wandering through the towns.

 Utende’s beaches are slightly better but I don’t see a huge difference.
 I think the biggest advantage of Utende is there are more lodges so you have a few more options for food (assuming you want to eat in restaurants rather than local food in the market).